-8 year old Lori Farmer, 10 year old Denise Milner and 9 year old Michelle Guse were put into tent number 8, a 12-by-14 foot canvas tent that sat perched up on a wooden platform.
+8 year old Lori Farmer, 10 year old Denise Milner and 9 year old Michelle Guse were put into tent number 8, a 12-by-14 foot canvas structure that sat perched up on a wooden platform.
 It was situated almost 100 yards away from the nearest counsellors tent, and 75 feet away from the closest neighbouring tent.

 After a thunderstorm that took place during dinnertime, the Girl Scouts all separated into their tents.
 The girls in tent number 8 unpacked their things and spent some time writing letters to their family.